 The breakdown of sludge and production of biogas is impossible without properly mixing the sludge in a digester.
 The production of biogas is sped up significantly by efficient mixing in the digester.

 Unmixed, low-rate AD reactors will stratify into four zones (layers):

 - Liquid supernatant;

 Mixing systems for high-rate AD reactors are typically designed to achieve a specified percentage of active working volume, typically defined as the total volume of the reactor minus an allowance (usually 10%) for the floating scum layer and the inerts layer at the bottom.

 Mixing systems try to minimize the sizes of these two capacity-stealing layers.

-Working-volumes less than 85 percent are inefficient digester reactors.
+Working volumes of less than 85% are inefficient digester reactors.

 In short, the two basic reasons for mixing digester reactor contents are to: